Becoming an Epcon Franchise Builder is a serious commitment, and you will probably have questions prior to joining.

 When you sign your agreement with us, in some instances you will be given what we call an “Initial Market Area.”
 The geographic size of this area will vary based on a number of factors, but it will give you a certain period of exclusivity that will allow you to research, identify and procure an initial project location without competition from another Epcon builder.
 Once you have procured this site, you will sign a “Market Area Agreement,” which will define a final area of exclusivity that will continue for a certain period of time (provided you are not in default of your agreement with us).
 Detailed information on territory considerations such as this can be found in Item 12 of the FDD.

 Epcon does not require the franchisee to participate personally in a full time capacity in the development and construction of an Epcon Communities business.
-Epcon does, however, recommend that an individual with an ownership interest in the company directly participate in the day-to-day operations.
+Epcon does, however, recommend that an individual with an ownership interest in the company directly participate in the day-to-day operations, and our franchise agreement gives us the ability to require a full-time Director of Operations to manage the franchise business when we feel it is necessary.
 Please refer to Item 15 of the FDD for more detailed information on your participation obligations.

 So long as what you are building today is not competitive with the types of homes and communities we build, you are generally not restricted in the types of goods and services that you choose to offer outside of your Epcon Communities project.
 In fact, prior to joining our system, many of our current franchise builders were either custom or production builders themselves, and some of them have chosen to continue those legacy businesses alongside their Epcon franchise projects.
 Please refer to Item 16 of the FDD for full details on the restrictions we place on what our franchisees may sell.